 This chair is offered in a variety of sizes and is constructed with an aluminum frame and neoprene harness, meaning that it is very sturdy.
 Your dog will be able to go outside just like the other dogs in the neighborhood and play wherever he wants because of the solid construction of this chair.

 Double-sided dog boots might seem like an unusual purchase for a disabled dog, but for those canines that have suffered a stroke and drag their paws, dog boots are a good protective item for them to have.
 Conditions such as spinal stroke, nerve damage, and many others can cause your dog to drag his paws on the ground.

-Pro-Active Paws Dog Boots are double-sided and they ensure that your dog has joint support and won’t get hurt because of his condition.
-They provide your pet will all-weather paw protection.
-They’ll keep him from slipping on wet grass or ice, and they will protect his paws from sharp rocks and hot asphalt.
+Pro-Active Paws Dog Boots are double-sided, and they ensure that your dog has joint support and won’t get hurt because of his condition.
+They provide your pet with all-weather paw protection.
+They'll keep him from slipping on wet grass or ice, and they will protect his paws from sharp rocks and hot asphalt.